Pipedream with Dylan Pierce

 00:16:54 - Anthony Campolo

-first thing I tried to do when I use this.
+first thing I tried to do when I used this.

 00:16:56 - Dylan Pierce

 Oh, okay.
-We don't have built in like a code editor in here.
-That is something we're talking about actually, though, you can publish custom sources or custom triggers.
+We don't have a built-in code editor in here.
+That is something we're talking about, actually, though you can publish custom sources or custom triggers.
 We have a bunch of documentation on how to do that.
-It's just called.
+It's just called a source.

 00:17:14 - Anthony Campolo